hwborchers/zaRastro/README.md

 - astroFns (2012)
   provides miscellaneous Astronomy (time and position) functions, misc. utilities, and data.

-## Statistical Astronomy Links

-The book [Modern Statistical Methods for Astronomy With R Applications](http://www.cambridge.org/de/academic/subjects/physics/astronomy-general/modern-statistical-methods-astronomy-r-applications) by Feigelson and Babu, Cambridge University Press 2012, provides an introduction to statistics for astronomers and an overview of the foremost methods being used in astrostatistical analysis, illustrated by examples in R. (See also their arXiv preprint [Statistical Methods in Astronomy](https://arxiv.org/abs/1205.2064))

-The Astrostatistics and Astroinformatics Portal (ASAIP) [Software Forum](https://asaip.psu.edu/forums/software-forum) is an R-centric collection of information and discussions regarding software for statistical analysis in astronomy.
-See especially their [Datasets](https://asaip.psu.edu/resources/datasets) page.

-[VOStat](http://iopscience.iop.org/article/10.1086/670053/meta): "A Statistical Web Service for Astronomers", providing interactive statistical analysis of astronomical tabular datasets and integrated into the suite of analysis and visualization tools associated with the international Virtual Observatory (VO) through the SAMP communication system.

 ## Python and Julia Packages for Astronomy